 EVs help decrease sole reliance on fossil fuels for transportation, and also reduce the emissions that contribute to climate change and smog, improving public health, and reducing ecological damage.
 I bought my first car - a 2020 Chevy Bolt last year! :)

 The “use-by” date is aimed at consumers as a directive of the date by which the product should be eaten; mostly because of quality, not because the item will necessarily make us sick if eaten after the use-by date.
 However, after the use-by date, product quality is likely to go down much faster and safety could be lessened.
 The “sell-by” date is aimed at retailers, and it informs them of the date by which the product should be sold or removed from shelf life.
 This does not mean that the product is unsafe to consume after the date.
 Typically, one-third of a product’s shelf-life remains after the sell-by date for the consumer to use at home.
 The “best-by” date is a suggestion to the consumer on which date the product should be consumed to assure ideal quality.
+Confusion over date labeling leads to billions of pounds of food waste every year.
+Knowing the difference between these labels can empower us to make better decisions and reduce food waste.

 We must take efforts to minimize energy usage whenever possible.
 Turn off the lights when not needed.
 Use a fan instead of air conditioning when possible.
 Support renewable energy sources.
 Small steps by each us add up to create a big impact towards protecting our environment.